The Root Remembers: Ancestral Plant Medicine & the Healing Power of the Earth

 Moringa oleifera

 Called the “miracle tree” across sub-Saharan Africa and South Asia.
 Every part is medicine — the leaves contain 7× more vitamin C than oranges, 4× more calcium than milk, and potent anti-inflammatory compounds.
-A sacred food-medicine for communities facing both poverty and systemic nutritional deprivation.

 African Basil